 Are there any other programmes offered in the Middle East?

 Yes.
 More information you can find here: https://cappmea.com/page/diplomas

 What are the requirements for signing up for the Level 1 course?

 You need to be a General Practitioner (GP) Dentist, any other type of dentist or a dental student / intern in order to be eligible for the Level 1 course.

 There are only limited seats available so whenever the courses are full, registration will be closed.

 Yes.
-You will then obtain Certificate in Restorative Dentistry (PG Cert Rest Dent) from the British Academy of Restorative Dentistry (BARD).
+You will then obtain a Certificate in Restorative Dentistry (PG Cert Rest Dent) from the British Academy of Restorative Dentistry (BARD).

-Is payment in installments available?
+Is payment in instalments available?